linode/docs/docs/platform/one-click/one-click-woocommerce/index.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'Use One-Click Apps to deploy a Linode running WordPress and the popular eCommerce plugin, WooCommerce.'
+description: 'Use One-Click Apps to deploy a Linode running WordPress and the popular eCommerce plugin, WooCommerce.
+WooCommerce allows you to build a marketplace where you can sell both digital and physical products.
+You can also customize WooCommerce to match your WordPress site''s theme and branding.'
+og_description:  'Use One-Click Apps to deploy a Linode running WordPress and the popular eCommerce plugin, WooCommerce.
+WooCommerce allows you to build a marketplace where you can sell both digital and physical products.
+You can also customize WooCommerce to match your WordPress site''s theme and branding.'
 keywords: ['woocommerce','wordpress','one-click apps','ecommerce','e-commerce','cms']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2019-04-02
 modified_by:
   name: Linode
-title: "Deploy WooCommerce with One-Click Apps"
+title: "How to Deploy WooCommerce with One-Click Apps"
+h1_title: "Deploying WooCommerce with One-Click Apps"
 contributor:
   name: Linode
 external_resources: